anseki/htmlclean/README.md

 *Type:* Function

-This Function more edits a HTML/SVG source.
+This Function more edits the HTML/SVG source.
 Protected texts are hidden from the HTML/SVG source, and the HTML/SVG source is passed to this Function.
 Therefore, this Function doesn't break the protected texts.
-A HTML/SVG source which returned from this Function is restored.
+The HTML/SVG source which returned from this Function is restored.

-*NOTE:* Markers `\fID\x07` (`\f` is "form feed" `\x0C` code, `\x07` is "bell", `ID` is number) are inserted to a HTML/SVG source instead of protected texts.
+*NOTE:* Markers `\fID\x07` (`\f` is "form feed" `\x0C` code, `\x07` is "bell", `ID` is number) are inserted to the HTML/SVG source instead of protected texts.
 This Function can remove those markers, but can't add new markers.
 (Invalid markers will be just removed.)

 ### Example